 - It is a type of fasting in which you have to cut down on calories every other day (23).
 Hence, one day, you might eat 500 calories or absolutely nothing but return to your normal diet next day (8).

 Does tea break a fast?

-During the fasting cycles, the only allowed beverages are water and energy-free beverages, like tea and coffee, due to them being low in calories (15).
+During the fasting cycles, the only allowed beverages are water and other calorie free beverages, like tea and coffee.
+(15).
 In fact, you are not even restricted in the amount of liquid; you are allowed to drink as much as you wish.
 It is permitted to drink tea during the fasting periods, which, actually, can help you deal with your hunger.
 Indeed, liquid can “deceive” your body and create the feeling of fullness.
-As you are drinking tea, you make your stomach work, which is important even during the fasting periods.
+As you are drinking tea, you keep your stomach active, which is important even during the fasting periods.